kleutzinger/slippi-melee-music-player/README.md

 based on this
 https://github.com/project-slippi/slp-parser-js/blob/master/scripts/realtimeFileReads.js
+### How to modify songs
+songs are stored in the sounds/
+add your own audio files (mp3 or ogg) to your desired stage
+I've included royalty-free versions which can be toggled in the web interface
+You can add stages other than the legal stages by creating a new directory and modifiying the 'dir' field in config.js for that stage

 ### RUNNING
 requirements: nodejs, npm
 put sound files (preferrably oggs for gapless playback) in sounds/ directory